singe/fast-permute/README.md

 This gives another 4.4X speedup on top of the pypy and handbuffering speedups.
 Unbuffered, this still gives a 2.8X speedup.

+#### Quickperm, Pools & Stdout

+After atom from hashcat threw down the gauntlet with his permute.c from hashcat-utils https://twitter.com/hashcat/status/1136294080835719168 I switched to the quickperm algorithm from https://gist.github.com/brianpursley/57bbaf0a8823e51012bc.
+That gave a 21% speedup on the default itertools.permutations.
+(I also moved to tracking number of generated permutations, rather than disk space used as the primary indicator)

+However, quickperm creates permutations of a fixed length (i.e. you send it 4 things, you'll get permutations of 4 things).
+So I used itertools.combinations to create different lists to send to quickperm.

+Previously, I had a problem with multiprocessing, that I didn't have an easy way to parallelise, and did it on the different lengths.
+However, in atom's case, he was permuting on a fixed length and I wanted to try optimise that use case as well.
+That gave me the idea of handing each list from combinations off to a different process.
+Which worked super well, and gave a 5.3x speedup!

+The problem was, if I wanted to do multiple lengths like the original permute, I quickly exceeded the OS's process limit.
+So I switched to using Pools instead of Processes from the multiprocessing library.
+That gave me similar speed across multiple lengths as I was getting on single lengths (same number of processes in each set to the number of cores in my laptop).
+Compared to my old permute approach, it gave a 1.8x speedup though!

+Finally, I tested writing to stdout rather than to multiple individual files for multiple lengths.
+I like the file approach, because I can generate the permutations once, then use the different lengths as I need them later.
+But, we want speed!
+Switching to stdout provided an additional 1.4x speedup!

+All in, for a fixed length of 12 and the '0123456789ab' charset, I got a speedup 7.2x over my previous approach (I don't think that number's a coincidence for an i7)!
+And for multiple lengths, I got a 2x speedup over my previous approach!

 ### What didn't work

 #### Not using strings